Approaches and methods

 From the 1970s this was a reaction against the oral-situational and audio-lingual approaches which, with their stress on grammatical structure, neglected the functional and communicative value of language.
 In its weaker form it is not unlike the Oral-Situational Approach, but offers greater opportunities for genuine communication (information gaps, pair work, problem-solving games etc).
-In its stronger from it abandons grammatical structure and relies on the idea that language will be picked up just by communication.
+In its stronger from it abandons grammatical structure and relies on the idea that language will be picked up just by communication (see TBLT below).
 In this sense it sounds rather like a direct method.
 Its weaker form, where communicative functions and notions are taught alongside a grammatical syllabus, is the predominant model of MFL teaching in the western world.

 Course books reflecting this approach will stress the functions of language (e.g. apologising, persuading, arguing, negotiating) at the expense of detailed grammatical practice or analysis.

 This approach maybe better suited to learners in a bilingual rather than school setting.
-One type of CLT is Task-based Language Teaching (TBLT) where the main focus is on creating purposeful, life-like tasks for students to do in class, again with a focus on meaning far more than grammatical form.
+One type of CLT is Task-based Language Teaching (TBLT) where the main focus is on creating purposeful, life-like tasks for students to do in class, again with a focus on meaning far more than grammatical form (see below).

 Critics would say the lack of focus on grammar and analysis is confusing to students and that the approach may suit some contexts better than others.

-Popular in the USA, this approach is based on the notion that the second language is acquired very much like one’s native tongue.
-What is required for progress is “comprehensible input”.
+Popular mainly in the USA, this approach is based on the notion that the second language is acquired very much like one’s native tongue.
+All that is required for progress is 'comprehensible input'.
 If learners hear or read language they can understand, nature will take its course and competence will increase.
 By this approach it is even argued that focus on grammar and accuracy could hinder progress since it would be time taken away from the main goal of providing input.
-Focus on form, it is argued, can increase accuracy but will not aid acquisition.
+Focus on form, it is argued, can increase accuracy, but will not aid acquisition.

 The main focus with this approach would be on listening and reading for meaning, with relatively less emphasis on pattern practice and grammatical accuracy.

 One branch of this approach is the Teaching Proficiency through Reading and Storytelling (TPRS), both a comprehensible input approach and commercial entity, which has gained a fair bit of traction in the USA in particular.
 Teaching varies, but often focuses on building stories together, question-answer sequences known as 'circling', working with comprehensible authentic sources such as video, film and pictures, as well as specially written novels containing largely comprehensible language.

 This was the approach used in most schools up to the 1950s and beyond.
 It is based on no linguistic theory, but evolved from approaches used in the teaching of Latin.
 The second language is viewed as a system to be gradually mastered, from the simple to the complex, by analysis and translation.